CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * Export non-sensitive results.

-To browse through the main topics of the user guide, you can use the navigation bar on the left side of this page or the search functionality.
+You can browse through the main topics of the manual using the navigation bar on the left side of this page or the search function.

-!!!
-Note
-    If you are processing register data under the Act on the Secondary Use of Health and Social Data please check the detailed user guide: SD Desktop for secondary use.
-In this case, access to SD Desktop requires a permit provided by the Findata authority, and the service has specific limitations.

 ## Key features

-* Accessible from any operating system (Mac, Linux or Windows) via a web browser (e.g., Google Chrome, Firefox) from the public internet (without the need of installing a client or using a VPN).
+* Accessible from any operating system (Mac, Linux or Windows) via a web browser (e.g., Google Chrome, Firefox) from the public internet (without the need to install a client or use a VPN).

-* Only the same CSC project members can access the same virtual Desktop.
-Currently, it is possible to launch three virtual Desktops (or computing environments) for each CSC project.
-Each CSC project has its private Desktop, and each Desktop is isolated from other CSC projects or CSC accounts unless you authorize it.
+* Only the same CSC project members can access the same virtual desktop.
+Currently, it is possible to launch three virtual desktops (or computing environments) for each CSC project.
+In addition, each CSC project has its private desktop, which is isolated from other CSC projects or CSC accounts unless you authorize it.

 * After login into SD Desktop, the user can start a pre-built computing environment (Linux OS), on-demand; available options offer the capability of doing simple statistical analysis to machine learning and work with any data: text files, images, audio files, video, and genetic data.
-Further customization is possible by writing at servicedesk@csc.fi (subject: Sensitive data);
+Further customization is possible by writing to servicedesk@csc.fi (subject: Sensitive data);

 * Virtual Desktops are not connected to the internet: the only way to import and export data is SD Connect service;